Contact

 Again, I’m not saying that CSP-Hosting offerings are worse than SPLA.
 But these differences must be understood.

-If an end client is okay with having to manage their licenses, if they are okay with a minimal subscription term of a year, and if your typical end client stays with you for at least a year, CSP-Hosting can even provide cost benefits to the end client.
+If an end client is okay with having to manage their licences, if they are okay with a minimal subscription term of a year, and if your typical end client stays with you for at least a year, CSP-Hosting can even provide cost benefits to the end client.

 Plus, Microsoft rewards CSP sales.
 If you are not just an infrastructure provider but also an active CSP partner, I don’t have to explain it to you.
 You already know that.